ddnexus/pagy/docs/api/frontend.md

 ## Advanced Usage

-You need this section only if you are going to override a `pagy_nav*` helper or a template AND you need to customize the HTML attributes of the link tags.
+You need this section only if you are going to override a `pagy_nav*` helper AND you need to customize the HTML attributes of the link tags.

 !!! primary
-This method is not intended to be overridden, however you could just replace it in your overridden `pagy_nav*` helpers or templates with some generic helper like the rails `link_to`.
+This method is not intended to be overridden, however you could just replace it in your overridden `pagy_nav*` helpers with some generic helper like the rails `link_to`.
 If you intend to do so, be sure to have a very good reason, since using `pagy_link_proc` is a lot faster than the rails `link_to` (benchmarked at ~22x faster using ~18x less memory on a 20 links nav).
 !!!

 This method returns a specialized proc that you call to produce the page links.
 The reason it is a two steps process instead of a single method call is performance.
 Indeed the method calls the potentially expensive `pagy_url_for` only once and generates the proc, then calling the proc will just interpolates the strings passed to it.

-Here is how you should use it: in your helper or template call the method to get the proc (just once):
+Here is how you should use it: in your helper call the method to get the proc (just once):

 ```ruby
 link = pagy_link_proc( pagy [, extra_attributes_string ] )